compleatang/site/_posts/2011-09-09-the-preacher-is-back-thats-what-ive-been-waiting-for.md

 ---

 layout: post
-title: The Preacher is Back.
-That&#8217;s What I&#8217;ve Been Waiting For.
+title: "The Preacher is Back.
+That&#8217;s What I&#8217;ve Been Waiting For."
 published: true
 comments: true
 meta: true